-This Code of Business Conduct and Ethics (the Code) sets forth legal and ethical standards of conduct for directors, officers and employees of QSAM Therapeutics, Inc. and its subsidiaries (the Company).
-This Code is intended to deter wrong doing and to promote the conduct of all Company business in accordance with high standards of integrity and in compliance with all applicable laws and regulations.
+This Code of Business Conduct and Ethics (the Code) sets forth legal and ethical standards of conduct for directors, officers, and employees of QSAM Therapeutics, Inc. and its subsidiaries (the Company).
+This Code is intended to deter wrongdoing and to promote the conduct of all Company businesses in accordance with high standards of integrity and in compliance with all applicable laws and regulations.
 This Code applies to the Company and all of its subsidiaries and other business entities controlled by it worldwide.

 If you have any questions regarding this Code or its application to you in any situation, you should contact your supervisor or the Company’s General Counsel.